 With a mastectomy, radiation is not usually recommended.
 However, the surgery and recovery times are longer.
 If reconstruction is done, this process requires several surgeries and may result in complications.
 A woman will also lose all feeling in her reconstructed breast.

 Dealing with the loss, coping with a new body image and worrying about the cancer coming back are all emotional issues factoring into a surgery decision.
-Here are some helpful considerations when deciding on treatment options.

 Recently, Suzanne Somers’ breast regrowth surgery, has also become available to the average woman.
 This amazing surgery regrows breast tissue taken from fat stem cells.
 Another up and coming alternative to traditional surgery is cryoablation, the use of extreme cold to destroy tissue.
 In a study published in the Annals of Surgical Oncology, cryoablation was successful for 92% of tumors measuring 2 cm or less.